do-mpc/do-mpc/documentation/source/installation.rst

 Custom and extensible
 *********************
-More experienced users are adviced to clone or fork the most recent version of **do mpc** from `GitHub <https://github.com/do-mpc/do-mpc>`_.
+More experienced users are advised to clone or fork the most recent version of **do mpc** from `GitHub <https://github.com/do-mpc/do-mpc>`_.
 In this case, the dependencies from above must be manually taken care of.